 The Isle of Mull welcomes wild camping in certain areas, as long as you act responsibly and leave no trace of your visit behind you.
-Some farmers and landowners may allow camping if you ask them and follow guidelines, but if you are in any doubt find an official campsite.
+Some farmers and landowners may allow camping if you ask them and follow guidelines, but if you are in any doubt, then find an official campsite.
 Please note that wild camping means short stay camping only, a maximum of 2 nights and a local bye-law forbids motor homes and caravans at Calgary, tents only are allowed.

 Lochbuie is a tranquil haven just awaiting discovery and Lochbuie Estate has created and maintained car-parks and walks around the area as well as a site for Wild Camping.
 Click here to go to the Lochbuie map where the Wild Camping site is marked.